ionutbortis/gnome-bedtime-mode/README.md

 When the new .po file is fully translated run the install script and the extension should be packaged with the new translations and installed to your Gnome shell.

-Please **be aware** that the script is also trying to restart the gnome shell and if you are on Wayland (Gnome 40+) all your opened windows will be closed!
+Please **be aware** that the script is also trying to restart the Gnome shell and if you are on Wayland (Gnome 40+) all your opened windows will be closed!
 So first, you might want to save your work before running the install script:

 ```
 ./scripts/install.sh